-The basic role of the Technology Transfer Office (TTO) at Cedars-Sinai is to:
+Specific roles of the Technology Transfer Office at Cedars-Sinai are:

-- Evaluate whether the invention or technology has enough public or market value to warrant the investment of resources into the patent protection process,
+- Assess whether the invention or technology has potential market value to warrant the investment of resources into the patent protection process,